sg7801/Operationalizing-Machine-Learning/README.md

 ![7](https://user-images.githubusercontent.com/61888364/102205414-2b558f00-3ef1-11eb-9c8a-d04a601b1286.png)

+## Step 5: Swagger Documentation
+In this step, you will consume the deployed model using Swagger.
+Azure provides a Swagger JSON file for deployed models.

 #### Now we run swagger.sh after downloading the swagger.json file in same folder.
-Then we will run the serve.py file.
+Then we will run the serve.py file. swagger.sh will download the latest Swagger container, and it will run it on port 9000. serve.py will start a Python server on port 8000.

 ![10](https://user-images.githubusercontent.com/61888364/102205643-7a032900-3ef1-11eb-994d-9f500b947700.png)